flake9025/stack-helper/README.md

 You can choose to use the same DTO for both Read and Write operations, or use a different one for each. for example :

+Here we have a PetDTO with full data for readings :

 ```java
 @NoArgsConstructor
 @AllArgsConstructor